-On the 50th Anniversary of President Johnson’s War on Poverty, County Supervisor Wilma Chan launched the New War on Poverty in Alameda County, now ALL IN Alameda County.
+In January 2014, on the 50th Anniversary of President Johnson’s War on Poverty, Alameda County Supervisor Wilma Chan launched the New War on Poverty in Alameda County.
+The Board of Supervisors adopted a resolution in support of the effort, which was named ALL IN Alameda County.

 ALL IN Alameda County is governed by a steering committee chaired by Supervisor Wilma Chan, and includes community residents, government agencies, nonprofit, and business representatives.
 The Steering Committee reviews and approves plans from action teams, and directs staff to move implementation forward.
 The Steering Committee can request that action teams address specific opportunities.